norvig/paip-lisp/docs/chapter15.md

 > Anything simple always interests me.

-> —David Hockney
+> -David Hockney

 [Chapter 8](B978008057115750008X.xhtml) started with high hopes: to take an existing pattern matcher, copy down some mathematical identities out of a reference book, and come up with a usable symbolic algebra system.
 The resulting system *was* usable for some purposes, and it showed that the technique of rule-based translation is a powerful one.
 However, the problems of [section 8.5](B978008057115750008X.xhtml#s0030) show that not everything can be done easily and efficiently within the rule-based pattern matching framework.

 There are important mathematical transformations that are difficult to express in the rule-based approach.
-For example, dividing two polynomials to obtain a quotient and remainder is a task that is easier to express as an algorithm—a program—than as a rule or set of rules.
+For example, dividing two polynomials to obtain a quotient and remainder is a task that is easier to express as an algorithm-a program-than as a rule or set of rules.

 In addition, there is a problem with efficiency.
 Pieces of the input expressions are simplified over and over again, and much time is spent interpreting rules that do not apply.